27 November 2019

 - Decreases the prevalence of depressive disorder.

-Being overweight does not always represent a problem in this regard.
-However, there are conditions associated with obesity in both men and women that can interfere with their chances of conceiving (either naturally or by means of assisted reproductive techniques) and with the normal evolution of pregnancy.
+There are conditions associated with obesity in both men and women that can interfere with their chances of conceiving (either naturally or by means of assisted reproductive techniques) and with the normal evolution of pregnancy.

 Some women suffer hormonal imbalances that affect their menstrual cycles, interfere with ovulation and cause infertility.
 Obesity is closely related to polycystic ovary syndrome, a condition in which the ovaries do not produce enough hormones and so the egg neither reaches maturity nor is released (anovulation), thus giving rise to infertility.